HebiRobotics/hebi-hrdf/FORMAT.md

 Note that the T-series actuators share the R-series bolt patterns and therefore have the same interface types.
 Also note that the H25-series has a single interface type with opposite polarities on the input and output, as opposed to other actuator series where the input and output interfaces are physically different.

+### Reversed interface types

+Actuators, links, and brackets can be "reversed".
+If the `reverse` attribute is set to `True` for an actuator or bracket, then the interface types in the above table should be switched.
+For example, a reversed `R25-40` would have an input interface of `R25-AO-A` and an output interface of `R25-AH-A`.
+For a link, this can be done per side of the link; if the input of an `R8` link is reversed, it would have a type of `R8-AH-B` instead of `R8-AO-B`.

 ## Types